-Have you ever, after the purchase of onions from your favourite mallam, thought of how those onions even came to be?
-Or have you even given much thought to the kind of income that those people get off of it?
-The funny thing is, we have so much associated the business of onions with our northerner friends and see it as a menial job so much that it has blinded us to the number of people that the onion business is keeping their mind, soul and body together and even helping them live choice lives.
+Have you ever, after the purchase of onions from your favorite mallam, thought of how those onions even came to be?
+Or have you ever given much thought to the kind of income that those people get off of it?
+The funny thing is, we have so much associated the business of onions with our northerner friends and see it as a menial job so much that it has blinded us to the number of people that the onion business is keeping their mind, soul, and body together and even helping them live choice lives.

 Just go online or check the lives of those northerners well and you would be surprised at the number of them who have made it big and are living chiefly lives all because of this spice.

 If you would be tempted to go into the business and follow in the path of the onion-made wealthier people, here are a few things you might want to know first.

 Read Also: How To Start Pepper Farming Business